The DPT Program is accepting applications from July 15, 2022 – May 16, 2023 for the January 2024 cohort of DPT students (graduating Class of 2026).

 The DPT program is committed to selecting applicants who have demonstrated academic success and strong critical thinking skills.
 In order to be an asset to the physical therapy profession, candidates should also possess integrity, compassion, empathy, flexibility, and the ability to multitask.
 The goals of the admissions process are:

 Once a complete application is submitted it will be reviewed by the Admissions Committee.
-Qualified candidates will be invited to campus for an interview.
-Interviews are conducted on a rolling basis.
+Qualified candidates will be invited to interview.
+Interviews are conducted virtually and on a rolling basis.

 The interview is designed as a two-way exchange with the goals of discussing and understanding: